-Side Note: I’ll be away from my computer for a few days in early February, due to a short stint in hospital, so I will be unable to post for the IWSG next month.
-All going well, I will return to posting for the ISWG in March. 🙂
+Side Note: I’ll be away from my computer for a few days in early February, due to a short stint in hospital, so I won’t be posting for a while.
+All going well, I will return to posting in March.

 Image courtesy of Pixabay